violetrollergirl/violetrollergirl.com/resources/for-clients/booking-guide/index.md

 I very rarely require re-screening; it's required if you change numbers or contact me through a channel we've previously not used, so that I can re-verify your contact information and confirm that I'm speaking with the person I expect to be speaking with.
 You may also need to re-screen if it's been a very long time since our last correspondence (like a year or so).

-For more information about screening, see my [FAQ: Why must I screen?/Screening makes me nervous.]({% link index.html %}#faq-why-must-i-screen-screening-makes-me-nervous).
+For more information about screening, see my [FAQ: Why must I screen?/Screening makes me nervous]({% link index.html %}#faq-why-must-i-screen-screening-makes-me-nervous).

 #### Booking form field: phone number